testsleeekGithub/trex/doc/debugging.rst

 Debugging with pdb
 ------------------

-The Python debugger is partly integrated in Spyder:
+The Python debugger is partly integrated in TRex:

 * Breakpoints may be defined in the :doc:`editor`.